dtgreene/advent-cli/README.md

 After cloning the repo (`git clone`) and installing the dependencies (`npm install`), simply run `npm start` to start the program.

-### Creating Puzzles
+### Creating Solutions

-To create a puzzle for a certain day, you'll need to create two files in the `/puzzles` directory (create the directory if it doesn't exist).
-One will be the puzzle solution and the other will be the puzzle input.
+To create a solution for a certain day, you'll need to create two files in the `/solutions` directory (create the directory if it doesn't exist).
+One will be the solution itself and the other will be the puzzle input.

 Example for setting up day 1:

-#### `/puzzles/1.js`
+#### `/solutions/1.js`

 ```javascript
 export function partOne(input) {